rushout09/AutoTrader/ReadMe.md

 2. Get user input to confirm order transaction via call or message.
 3. Automate accounting.
 Add script to use `db.log` to generate report.
 4. Include the past results in ReadMe.

+## Contribution
+This project needs a lot of help from Open Source community.
+We need help in writing documentation, testcases, and integrations for upcoming platforms.
+This project is a good starting point for people getting started with open source programming.
+Please feel free to ask questions and contribute in any way possible.

+## License
+Copyright (c) 2022, Rushabh Agarwal All rights reserved.

+This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.